 Birch bark, when removed from trees in winter, has an inner bark rind.
 This inner rind was scraped away to create the designs, much like a engraver etches a design into a material.
 When the bark was formed into a canoe, the bark from the outside of the tree faces the inside of the canoe, while the inner bark becomes the outside of the canoe.

-Ojibway canoe on the edge of a lake – date unknown.
-From Smithsonian Institution Glass Negatives of Indians (Collected by the Bureau of American Ethnology) 1850s-1930s
+The above image of Ojibway canoe on the edge of a lake is from the Smithsonian Institution Glass Negatives of Indians (Collected by the Bureau of American Ethnology) 1850s-1930s

 Not every canoe had a design.
 As a matter of fact there are a limited number of references on Native American canoe designs.
 Of those documented designs some are thought to be tribal related while others could have been a reflection of individual creativity.

 There may have been outside influences in some Native American designs.
 One reference states that a specific design was based on a Pennsylvania Dutch Hex design.
 I would guess that, much like artists today who are influenced by someone else’s work, they may have incorporated what they saw into their own style.

 If you come across a design that you can document as to authenticity and time period let us know.
 We’re always on the lookout for more designs.